Last updated: 1 July 2017

 How to apply

-If you would like to apply for an exemption certificate for a new dwelling exemption certificate please apply using the Australian Taxation Office’s foreign investment application form.
+If you would like to apply for a New Dwelling Exemption Certificate or a Near-New Dwelling Exemption Certificate please use the Australian Taxation Office's foreign investment application form.

 Applicants should take care to ensure they supply the correct details and all required information as part of their application, as changes to details such as name or property address after an approval has been granted may require applicants to seek a new approval and be subject to further fees.

-Developers who fail to comply with the conditions of a new dwelling exemption certificate may be subject to strict penalties (including civil and criminal penalties).
+Developers who fail to comply with the conditions of either a New Dwelling Exemption Certificate or a Near-New Dwelling Exemption Certificate may be subject to strict penalties (including civil and criminal penalties).

-For example, if a developer that holds a new dwelling exemption certificate fails to market dwellings in the specified development in Australia, they may have committed an offence or breached a civil penalty provision under the legislation.
-The maximum penalty that may be imposed on an individual found guilty of this offence is three years imprisonment, a fine equivalent to 750 penalty units (currently $135,000) or both.
-A company who is found guilty of this offence may face a fine equivalent to 3,750 penalty units (currently $675,000).
-Civil penalties include a fine of up to 250 penalty units ($45,000) for individuals, or 1,250 penalty units ($225,000) for companies.
+For example, if a developer that holds a New Dwelling Exemption Certificate fails to market dwellings in the specified development in Australia, they may have committed an offence or breached a civil penalty provision under the legislation.
+The maximum penalty that may be imposed on an individual found guilty of this offence is three years imprisonment, a fine equivalent to 750 penalty units (currently $157,500) or both.
+A company who is found guilty of this offence may face a fine equivalent to 3,750 penalty units (currently $787,500).
+Civil penalties include a fine of up to 250 penalty units ($52,500) for individuals, or 1,250 penalty units ($262,500) for companies.

-Civil penalties and infringement notices also apply to developers who fail to meet reporting requirements associated with a new dwelling exemption certificate.
+Civil penalties and infringement notices also apply to developers who fail to meet reporting requirements associated with a New Dwelling Exemption Certificate or a Near-New Dwelling Exemption Certificate.

 For more information, see Guidance Note 11.